Hi! Are you looking for flushable wet wipes? You’ve found them!

 When a bug hit several members of the family, I re-purposed an old homemade baby wipes recipe into a homemade toilet wipes recipe out of necessity.
 I wasn’t blogging when I my kids were babies so I don’t have an exact source 🙁 I was barely functioning during those early years of motherhood.
 The kids (thank goodness) have been out of diapers for a couple of years.

 I originally considered the homemade baby wipes one of my “Pinterest fails” because the wipes were too small for infant blow outs.
 I also made them in an old wipes container so they were difficult to get out of the container, unlike store bought wipes.
+Homemade baby wipes also don’t travel well.
+They don’t stand up well to the Florida heat.

 DIY Wet Wipes